insharahn/TravelEase/README.md

 - location is inserted like city (country) based on existing location ids -> i do plan on adding more
 - in the nationality dropdown, typing the city actually brings that result to the top
 - really ugly formatting im sorry guys i cant make the form any longer its not letting me and i have no space
+- added features like password show/hide

+### home
+- displays 10 packages at a time
+- i will have to figure out the pages thing
+- adds to wishlist when u click wishlist (if u logged in), but you cant see the wislist seperately yet

 ## Hotel & Transport
 ### Both Login and Signup is done